 Daniela Sarmina was born in Mexico City and immigrated with her family to California at age 3.
 Her family made their new home in the San Joaquin Valley, where her parents worked in the campos/fields, picking uvas through the summer and naranjas in the winter.
 One of her favorite memories is watching her father lay clusters of grapes across their rooftop, to make raisins in the hot valley sun.

 Daniela graduated with B.A. in theater from UCLA and will be pursuing an M.A. in Social Welfare in Fall 2018.
 As a mental health professional she hopes to further explore cultural relationships with food and integrate conscious eating as a component of treatment.

 Bri grew up in Monterey Park, though she has called many places home.
-She first learned about organic foods and holistic health at a young age and noticed that access to these resources were limited in her community.
-While studying Social Welfare and Justice at Marquette University in Milwaukee, WI, Bri recognized the greater challenge to food access and general healthcare especially in POC communities.
-After graduating in 2015 she spent 13 months volunteering with a non-profit in Guayaquil, Ecuador at a nutrition and holistic health center in an underprivileged and under resourced neighborhood.
+She first learned about organic foods and holistic health from her family and noticed that access to these resources were limited in her community.
+While studying Social Welfare and Justice at Marquette University in Milwaukee, WI, Bri recognized the greater challenge to food access and preventative healthcare resources especially in POC communities.
+After graduating in 2015 she spent 13 months volunteering with a non-profit in Duran, Ecuador at a nutrition and holistic health center.
 Working with community partners, Bri assisted with the preparation of plant-based medicines, participated in weekly nutrition classes held for mothers and children, and spent time visiting the families in the community.
-Now back in Los Angeles, Bri works for a non-profit as a coordinator for an after school program in Boyle Heights.
-She is a strong advocate for holistic resources, most especially for POC communities, and is on her own journey of finding sustainable practices of healing and health.
+Now back in Los Angeles and working with Todo Verde, she continues to be a strong advocate for accessible holistic resources, most especially for WOC, and is on her own journey of finding sustainable practices of healing and health.